yw101004244/yw101004244.github.io/_pages/about.md

 # Education

-- 2018-2022: B.E. in software engineering, Huazhong University of Science and Technology
+- 2018-2022: B.E. in Software Engineering from Huazhong University of Science and Technology.

-- 2022-Present: PhD student in artificial intelligence, Renmin University of China
+- 2022-Present: PhD Student in Artificial Intelligence at Renmin University of China.

 # Publications